khuramhaf/khuramhaf/README.md

 HI I am Khuram Hafeez.
 I am a fullstack developer with a degree in Economics.
 I try to understand the depth of technology, combining my knowledge of economics and computer science to find problems and try to find solutions.
-My current research interest is on virtual assistant tecnology.
+My current research interest is on virtual assistant technology.